-Citation with stable link: Philip A. Harland, 'Mysians / Moesians: Poseidonios on their identification and customs based on Homer (first century BCE),' Last modified October 28, 2022, http://philipharland.com/Blog/?p=7306.
+Citation with stable link: Philip A. Harland, 'Mysians / Moesians: Poseidonios on their identification and customs based on Homer (first century BCE),' Ethnic Relations and Migration in the Ancient World, last modified October 28, 2022, http://philipharland.com/Blog/?p=7306.

 Comments: Poseidonios’ historical work (now largely lost) apparently included a number of ethnographic sections, many of which you can find in other posts here by choosing Poseidonios under the ancient authors category to your right (but particularly see his material on Celts at this link).
 Strabo preserves Poseidonios’ views regarding the relationship between the similarly named Moesians / Moisians in Thrace (west of the Black Sea) and the Mysians primarily known in relation to northwestern Asia and western Bithynia (in modern Turkey).
 There is also a need to sort out how either of them relate to various peoples mentioned by Homer.